Rabbinical School

 Length of Studies

-Those students seeking ordination are welcome to take classes on a full-time or part-time basis.
 The trajectory of studies at the Rabbinical School of Hebrew Seminary amounts to 60 credits, capped by a Senior Project.
 Depending on prior studies and experiences of students, some portion of these credits may be fulfilled in recognizing equivalent or related coursework and/or experiences, as determined by the Rosh Yeshivah and Dean of Students.
-The full course of the Rabbinical School program is designed to take a full-time student approximately 5 years.
+The full course of the Rabbinical School program is designed to take a full-time student approximately 5 years, but students may enroll in Electives and Independent Studies during Summer Semesters to accelerate their course of study.

 Required Courses

-Of the 60 credits typically required for graduation from Hebrew Seminary’s Rabbinical School, the following 42 Required Courses & 10 Elective courses or in special cases the equivalent thereof as determined by the Dean of Students and Rosh Yeshivah must be completed along with either an Internship, Senior Thesis, or CPE Program for the remaining 8 credits.
+Of the 52 classes (in addition to an 8 credit Internship or Thesis/Senior Project) typically required for graduation from Hebrew Seminary’s Rabbinical School, the following Required Courses–or, in special circumstances, the equivalent thereof as determined by the Dean of Students and Rosh Yeshivah–must be completed:

 Survey of Prophets